chrispaskvan/destiny-ghost-api/README.md

 ## Description

-This project is a work in progress.
-I eventually intend to release an app for registering with this service.
-The problem this project intends to solve is to provide a quick and convenient way for users to query the Destiny database through short messages.
+This project provides a quick and convenient way to query the Destiny database through text messages.
+The primary function allows guardians to message the name of the mysterious weapon that just struck them down in PvP (Player versus Player) for more information.
 For example, "Thorn" returns "Thorn Exotic Primary Hand Cannon".
-In addition, the service can also notify gamers, who may not log on to Destiny on a daily basis, updates as to what items come up for sale when vendors refresh their stock.
-So for example when Xur finally sells that Gjallarhorn you've been dying for, you don't miss it.
+The service can also notify guardians, who may not log onto Destiny on a regular basis, updates as to what items come up for sale when vendors refresh their stock.
+So when Xur finally sells that Gjallarhorn you've been dying for, you don't miss it.

 ## Disclaimer